avast/decryptor-keys/README.md

 These keys are for use of Avast ransomware decryption tools.

-Contact decryptors@avast.com for decryptor-related issues.
+Contact decryptors-at-avast-dot-com for decryptor-related issues.